 According to Google, searches of 68,000,000 carry traffic directly from mobile around the world per hour.
 Nearly 70% of travelers search online via their mobile device.

 Other findings include increased bookings on mobile platforms by 1700% from 2011 – 2015.
 This grew online revenue from 1 – 18 percent.
 We’re now in 2019 and you can picture how much the numbers have risen!

 The web is changing rapidly and we all have to adapt.

-In fact, according to a marketing expert, Frederic Gonzalo conducted a website audit for a ski resort, and we found that 65% of their website traffic was now coming from mobile devices!
+In fact, according to a marketing expert, Frederic Gonzalo conducted an online audit for a ski resort.
+He discovered that nearly 70 percent of the ski resorts web traffic was also coming through from mobile devices!

 Also in the travel industry mobile soared from 1% – 18% of online revenue.